 Feel the comfort

 Your home will also be more comfortable with a radiant barrier.
 Most people are more concerned about comfort at home than saving money on energy bills or reducing carbon footprints.
 Radiant barriers are therefore a great option.
-In San Antonio, Texas, where temperatures can be high during the summer, we have found radiant barrier insulation in San Antonio to be true especially in summer.
+In San Antonio, Texas, where temperatures can be high during the summer, we have found radiant barrier insulation in San Antonio to be true, especially in summer.

 Radiant barrier insulation in San Antonio is an excellent choice during the summer when you don’t want outside air or heat to get into your home.
 Radiant barriers reflect most of this heat, while insulation absorbs most of it.
 During the summer months, radiant heat would make your home unpleasantly hot because a radiant barrier would block the radiant heat from trying to get in.
 With a good installation, you can enjoy a cool, comfortable home without constantly running the air conditioner.

-The most effective and strongest result for your house will come from installing radiant barrier and insulation together.
+The most effective and strongest result for your house will come from installing radiant barriers and insulation together.
 The radiant barrier, however, would probably take the top spot if you had to choose between the two.
 Your home will be more comfortable and you will save more energy with it.
 For temperature control with the best results, leave your attic’s insulation as-is and install a radiant barrier over it.